kopsha/python-1o1/training-group-4/programming-basics.md

 #### Sequence / Block

-A plain list of commands to be executed in order.
+A plain list of statements to be executed in order.

 ```python
 a = 100